joonaaleks/Web-Development-Project/README.md

 After installing necessary dependencies and connecting to the database, you should be able to run following command in the root folder to start the application:

 npm start

+NOTE: Whole documentation can be found on the word document in the folder